 Deficiencies discovered during or after functional testing must be corrected prior to acceptance of the systems by the CxA.

-At the same time they are submitted to the A/E for review, submit a copy of each Air and Water Balance Test Report to the CxA for review.
+At the same time they are submitted to the A/E for review, using the CxA-provided software, submit a copy of each Air and Water Balance Test Report to the CxA for review.

-Provide four reviewed and approved paper copies of O&M Manuals in accordance with the O&M Manual specification section a minimum of two weeks prior to scheduled Owner training.
+Provide an electronic copy of O&M Manuals in accordance with the O&M Manual specification section a minimum of two weeks prior to scheduled Owner training.

 Arrange for and participate in Owner training sessions for the systems and equipment being commissioned.